qasim9872/aFilmyProject/Readme.md

  Lastly, in order to use the voice message function, you need the application_default_credentials.json file from google.
 More information is present here: https://developers.google.com/identity/protocols/application-default-credentials

+This project contains parts from some other github projects:
+1. libai is part of apiai-java-client from https://github.com/api-ai/apiai-java-client
+2. api-themoviedb is taken from https://github.com/Omertron/api-themoviedb